MuhammadShoaib1930/DSA/README.md

 # DSA
-This is learning DSA easy way and code.
+This is learning DSA.
+There is some methods for easy larin DSA problems.